5 The Great War

 Debs speaking against the draft in Canton, Ohio in 1918.
 He was arrested for sedition shortly thereafter.

-The government moved quickly to eliminate any sign of dissent, passing the Espionage Act in June, 1917.
+The government had moved quickly to eliminate any signs of dissent, passing the Espionage Act in June, 1917.
 Woodrow Wilson declared the act was designed to prosecute those who had “poured the poison of disloyalty into the very arteries of our national life; who have sought to bring the good name of our Government into contempt, to destroy our industries wherever they thought it effective for their vindictive purposes to strike at them, and to debase our politics to the uses of foreign intrigue.”
 Although Wilson implied that the people he intended to target were “born under other flags,” most like Debs were American citizens.
 Wilson also deliberately used the word “strike” to suggest that labor unions’ actions to defend worker rights during wartime would be considered an attack on America.
 The law was expanded with the Sedition Act of 1918, which prohibited any forms of speech that could be considered “disloyal, profane, scurrilous, or abusive language about the form of government of the United States…or the flag of the United States, or the uniform of the Army or Navy.”
 In addition to anti-draft activists, pacifists such as the directors of the Watchtower Society were imprisoned for suggesting in a religious tract that based on their understanding of the New Testament, “Everywhere and always murder in its every form is forbidden.”
 And as the Russian Revolution was taken over by the Marxist Bolshevik Party, prosecutors’ concern shifted from draft resistance to socialism and a Red Scare gripped America.
 Hundreds were arrested, deported, and jailed under the Espionage and Sedition Acts.
 By 1919 even the authorities realized they had gone a bit too far, and the U. S. Attorney General convinced President Wilson to commute the sentences of 200 prisoners convicted under the acts.

 World War I draft card